 The way you show your accomplishments makes or breaks your career.
 If you’re on the executive track, it means the stakes are in the millions.
-Have you ever wondered why people just cram KPIs on the slide and hope for the best?
-For most people, a KPI presentation is presenting metrics by dumping numbers on a PowerPoint slide or outsourcing this task to a professional presentation design service.
+Have you ever wondered why people just throw KPIs on the slide and hope for the best?
+For most people, a KPI presentation is presenting metrics by dumping numbers on a PowerPoint slide.
+However, a good presentation works differently.

 Mistakes in KPI Presentation

-If you want to create a company’s KPI presentation, ask yourself “what do you as a presenter want the audience to look at?”.
+If you want to create a company’s KPI presentation, ask yourself, “What do I, as a presenter, want the audience to look at?”.
 We will not go deep into the design theory but make sure you avoid making the following mistakes in your KPI PowerPoint presentation.

 All the objects and text should not be too similar in font size, style, and color.
 Make sure the most important metrics stand out as a clear object.
-The randomness is confusing for the viewer.
+Randomness is confusing for the viewer.

 It is not only about everything being too crowded.
 It also means that you should group items clearly and logically in meaningful ways.
 It’s hard to know what’s related when you do not create those connections.

-Make sure your information on each slide is balanced.
+Make sure the information on each presentation KPI PowerPoint slide is balanced.
 Create some visual patterns for numbers to align them.
 Do not throw on many random images/photos as well.

 You definitely don’t want to try to explain the whole campaign KPI on the same slide.
 If you want to present every bit of this info, it is better to create an additional report for your visual aids.
-Most importantly, your slide has to tell a cohesive story.
-Follow the ‘one per slide’ rule to be consistent.
+Most importantly, each slide of your KPI PowerPoint presentation has to tell a cohesive story.
+Follow the ‘one idea per slide’ rule to be consistent.

 Pure metrics are useless.
 You know what these numbers belong to but not your audience.
-However, when used correctly, these data points can be powerful weapons in your arsenal.
+However, these data points can be powerful weapons when used correctly.

 When you’re presenting KPIs, do not start by opening your PPT.
-Instead, ask yourself – what is the one message I want my audience to take away from this?
+Instead, ask yourself: “What message do I want the audience to take away from my presentation on KPI?”
 The answer has to fit into a concise sentence that covers your objective, metrics, results, and $ impact.

-Here, you provide a brief overview of the campaign, show the most impactful results, and show how those created a sales boost.
+Here, you provide a brief overview of the campaign, show the most impactful results, and state how those created a sales boost.